ihmc-scale/act-up-model/README.md

 Note that if no `scale:run-model` has been defined, by default the various values of the input arguments will be printed in the Lisp listener.

-Note that this code has only been test in SBCL, though I believe it should run fine in CCL, or any other Common Lisp implementation that supports `usocket`.
+Note that this code has only been tested in SBCL, though I believe it should run fine in CCL, or any other Common Lisp implementation that supports `usocket`.

 ## Running this code